Steve Worster

-Stephen Clark Worster (July 8, 1949 – August 13, 2022) was an American professional football player who was a fullback for the Hamilton Tiger-Cats in the Canadian Football League (CFL).
+Steven Clark Worster (July 8, 1949 – August 13, 2022) was an American professional football player who was a fullback for the Hamilton Tiger-Cats in the Canadian Football League (CFL).
 Following his prep career in Texas, he played college football for the Texas Longhorns under coach Darrell Royal.
 A two-time All-American, Worster was the inspiration for the team's wishbone formation, and won two national championships with the Longhorns.

-High school career
+Early life

 Worster was born in Rawlins, Wyoming, on July 8, 1949, but his parents settled in Orange County, Texas when he was a young boy.
 Worster attended Bridge City High School in Bridge City, Texas, where he played as a catcher on the baseball team and a fullback on the football team.
 He was All-District for four years, All-State for three years, and accumulated 5,422 yards during his high school career, including 38 100-yard games, which is second in Texas prep history behind Robert Strait's 41 (Ken Hall and Billy Sims also had 38 100-yard games).
 Worster led the Bridge City Cardinals to a 13–1 season and the Class 3-A state football championship in 1966, running for 2,210 yards and being named a High-School All-American.

 After his graduation, Bridge City High School retired his jersey number.
 He was later inducted into the Texas High School Hall of Fame.